Krisha1703/InnoDocX/README.md

 ## Overview

-**InnoDoc** is a full-featured document management application with advanced developer tools, voice-enabled interactions, and rich text analytics.
+**InnoDoc** is a full-featured document management application inspired by Google Docs with advanced developer tools, voice-enabled interactions, and rich text analytics.
 Users can create, manage, and edit documents effortlessly while leveraging user authentication, developer mode with terminal commands, voice-assisted document creation, and more.

 ## Features